MicrosoftDocs/cpp-docs/docs/windows/how-to-create-a-resource-script-file.md

 1. On the **Project** menu, select **Add New Item**.

-1. In the **Add New Item** dialog box, select the **Visual C++** folder then choose **Resource File (.rc)** in the right pane.
+1. Select the **Visual C++** folder, then choose **Resource File (.rc)** in the right pane.

-1. Provide a name for your resource script in the **Name** text box, then select **Open**.
+1. Provide a name for your resource script in the **Name** text box and select **Open**.

 ### To open a resource script

 You can view resources in a resource script without having a project open.
-The script file will open in a document window as opposed to opening in the **Resource View** window (as it does when the file is open inside a project).
+The script file will open in a document window as opposed to the **Resource View** window.

 > [!NOTE]
-> Some commands are available only when the file is opened standalone (outside of a project).
+> Some commands are only available when the file is opened standalone (outside of a project).
 Opening a file standalone means opening it without first loading the project.
 >
 > For example, to save a file in a different format or as a different file name (as the **Save As** command is unavailable for the file inside a project).
 If you open the project first using **File** > **Open** > **Project**, these commands aren't available.